randylubin/Story-Synth/README.md

 VUE_APP_FIREBASE_PROJECT_ID=TODO
 ```

+Finally, you'll need enable the Google Sheets API for the same API Key.
+Do that by going to the [Google Cloud Platform Console – API Library – Google Sheets API](https://console.cloud.google.com/apis/api/sheets.googleapis.com/overview) and enable the API.

 For analytics, you can optionally create a free [Mixpanel](https://mixpanel.com/) account and add your account ID in the main.js file.

 ### Run your app locally